Home / India Electronic Signature Compliance Explanation

 ★ Disclaimer:

-The content on this page is for informational purposes only.
-It is intended to provide background information on the electronic signature legal frameworks of various countries/regions.
-Please note that the content on this page does not constitute legal advice and should not be used or relied upon as legal advice.
-For any legal issues related to your use of electronic signatures in a specific jurisdiction, we recommend that you consult with relevant legal counsel. eSginGlobal is not liable for any express, implied, or statutory representations or warranties, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy, with respect to this page or the materials on it.
-If there are other language versions of the electronic signature compliance explanation and their content is inconsistent with the Chinese version, the Chinese version shall prevail.
+The content of this page is for reference only.
+It aims to provide background information on the electronic signature legal frameworks of various countries/regions.
+Please note that the content of this page does not constitute legal advice and should not be used or relied upon as legal advice.
+For any legal issues related to your use of electronic signatures in a specific jurisdiction, we recommend consulting relevant legal counsel. eSignGlobal does not assume any responsibility for any express, implied, or statutory representations or warranties regarding this page or its materials, including but not limited to representations, warranties, or guarantees of merchantability, fitness for a particular purpose, or accuracy.
+If there are other language versions of the electronic signature compliance explanation, and their content is inconsistent with the Chinese version, the Chinese version shall prevail.

 India Electronic Signature Compliance Explanation